Skip to main content Skip to footer

 UK Expansion Worker Visa

-The UK Expansion Worker visa is for overseas businesses wishing to set up a branch in the UK when the overseas company does not have an existing presence here.
+The UK Expansion Worker visa is for overseas businesses who wish to set up a branch in the UK when the overseas company does not have an existing presence here.

-In order to expand into the UK the company must first apply for a sponsorship licence under the UK Expansion Worker route.
-This route allows a senior manager or specialist employee from overseas to undertake temporary work assignments in the UK related to a business’ expansion to the UK.
+In order to expand into the UK the company must first apply for a sponsorship licence through the UK Expansion Worker route.
+This route allows a senior manager or specialist employee from overseas to undertake temporary work assignments in the UK related to a business expansion to the UK.

-The UK Expansion Worker route has replaced the sole representative provisions of the Representative of an Overseas Business route.
+The UK Expansion Worker route has replaced the Representative of an Overseas Business route.

 It is important to emphasise that the UK Expansion Worker route can only be used when the business has not yet begun trading in the UK.
-If the business is already trading in the UK, it will need to apply for a different category of licence, most likely a general sponsorship licence – see here for details.
+If the business is already trading in the UK, it will need to apply for a different category of licence, most likely a general sponsorship licence.

 An applicant must provide credible evidence that it intends, and is able, to establish a new UK branch or wholly-owned subsidiary of an overseas business.

-UK Expansion Workers must be paid at least the general salary threshold of £42,400 per year, or the specified going rate for the occupation (whichever is higher).
+UK Expansion Workers must be paid at least the general salary threshold of £42,400 per year, or the specified going rate for the occupation which are specified by the Home Office (whichever is higher).

 A UK Expansion Worker can come to the UK for up to one year initially, with the option to extend their stay by up to a further year.
 Two years is the maximum continuous period a person can stay in the UK on this route.
 However, once an expansion worker has entered the UK under this category, they can apply to add a further Skilled Worker tier to the business’ sponsorship licence.
 The expansion worker can then apply to switch into the Skilled Worker category which leads to settlement after 5 years.

 You can only sponsor the number of workers you genuinely need to establish the UK business (up to a maximum of 5 workers at any one time).
-Once the business has established a UK trading presence, it can add other routes to its licence and sponsor workers on those routes.
+Once the business has established a UK trading presence, it can add other routes to its licence and sponsor workers.

-First and foremost, the business will need to be registered with UKVI for the issuing of Certificates of Sponsorship.
-It is necessary to demonstrate that ability of the overseas company to expand into the UK, that it is a genuine trading entity and that there are cogent plans to support the expansion.
+First and foremost, the business will need to be registered with the UKVI for the issuing of Certificates of Sponsorship.
+It is necessary to demonstrate the ability of the overseas company to expand into the UK, it is a genuine trading entity and there are cogent plans to support the expansion.

 • a UK ‘footprint’